Securing Network Connections

 If the security validations fail for any reason, the software is not installed.

 Alectrona Patch does not capture/record/track any sensitive information about your Macs.
 The client-side data leveraged during the installation of software is as follows:

-- The UDID (opens new window) (Unique Device Identifier), which is like the Social Security Number of a Mac, is sent in a request to our Patch API along with your Alectrona Patch license key in order to grant your Mac access to our Patch Catalog.
-The UDID is securely stored and only used to determine the number of unique Macs using the same license key for billing purposes.
+- A UDID (opens new window) (Unique Device Identifier) is a randomly generated unique identifier which does not disclose any identifiable information about the device or the user.
+The UDID is sent in a request to our Patch API along with your Alectrona Patch license key in order to grant your Mac access to our Patch Catalog.

 - The architecture type of a Mac (Intel/Apple silicon) is also sent in the request (but not stored) in order to provide builds of software that match the architecture of the Mac making the request.